 Getting on the Agenda

-Notify PC Clerk, Peg Smith, email@example.com at least 48 hours before the meeting to request a spot on the agenda.
-(Not including applications that must be submitted 10 days prior to the meeting)
+Notify PC Clerk, Peg Smith, firstname.lastname@example.org at least 48 hours before the meeting to request a spot on the agenda.
+(Not including applications that must be submitted to the Zoning Administrator 14 days prior to the meeting)

 Notice of all Planning Commission meetings is posted at least 24 hours prior to the meeting.
-Notification of Public Hearings is posted 10 days prior to the public hearing.
+Notification for a Public Hearing must be posted at least 10 days prior to the meeting, per Utah State code.

 To receive automatic notification of all PC meetings and public hearings, please subscribe to Boulder Town Planning Commission at the Utah Public Meeting Notice website: https://www.utah.gov/pmn/index.html